faan11/koch/README.md

 ## Installation

 ### Prerequisites
-- sh, used to execute the script.
+- sh, used to execute the script
+- perl, used to parse the access token in the folder
 - [yq](https://github.com/mikefarah/yq), used to manage yaml configuration (tested with v4.33.0)
 - [curl](https://github.com/curl/curl), used to request temporary authentication token
 - [oc](https://github.com/openshift/oc), used to perform login and logout operation once received the token.